Who I Am

 What personal data I collect and why I collect it

 In compliance with GDPR, I try to ensure that I collect only the minimum user data necessary to maintain my business and run the site.
 I do not sell your data on to third parties, though some of the services I use may utilise some of your data for their own purposes (as set out in their own privacy policies – see the links provided in the relevant sections below).
-The data is collected in three main ways: directly, via the newsletter plugin; discreetly, via WordPress; and, for those who message me, through the Contact Form.
+The data is collected in three main ways: directly, via the newsletter plugin; discreetly, via WordPress; and, for those who message me, through the Contact Form, and through affiliate links.
 Most of the discreet data is collected through ‘cookies’ – little files placed on your computer that log specific information about your visit.
 Sometimes these files are needed just to make the site work, but you can turn off some or all of these cookies through your browser (see how).
 Below follows more information on each of these data collection methods.

 For those who sign up to my newsletter, I retain names and email addresses, and by signing up and confirming your subscription (‘double opt-in’), I assume that you are happy for me to contact you regarding my work and related topics.
 You can of course unsubscribe at any time.